Setting Sourcing Criteria

 1. Edit the custom field you want to add sourcing and filtering criteria to.

-2. If you do not want to store the value, clear the Store Value box.
-In most cases, you do not want to store the value.
+2. If you don't want to store the value, clear the Store Value box.
+Typically, you won't want to store the value.
 For an example of a situation where it could make sense to store a value, see Example of Storing a Value.

 3. On the Display subtab, review the Display Type field.
-If the Display Type field is set to Hidden, sourcing does not occur.
-To have sourcing occur, select a Display Type other than Hidden.
+If the Display Type field is set to Hidden, sourcing won't work.
+For sourcing to work, select a Display Type other than Hidden.

 4. Click the Sourcing & Filtering subtab.